F. v. Safelite Group, 10 L 7384

 the patient coughing, sweating and ultimately experiencing radiographic

 changes in his lungs.
-Patient is survived by his mother and father and
+The patient is survived by his mother and father

 A.R., Guardian of the Estate of G.C., a disabled person v.
 Paramount Pictures, et al., 10 L 11309

 (2012) G.C. was an extra in the movie production of Transformers: Dark

 Side of the Moon.
 On September 1, 2010, G.C. was driving her own car along